DiwiMalik/upkaar/README.md

+UPKAAR
 Donation-website-with-Payment-Gateway

 Donate Now:
-This is a donation website for The Sparks Foundation.
-The website provides users with the opportunity to make a donation to help those in need in areas of education, hunger, and healthcare.
-Users can easily navigate the website to learn about The Sparks Foundation, view a gallery, and join the foundation.
+This is a donation website that provides users with the opportunity to make a donation to help those in need in areas of education, hunger, and healthcare.

 Technologies"
 The website is built with HTML, CSS, and Bootstrap.
-It also uses the Stripe payment platform for donation processing.

 Features:
 Navigation bar for easy website navigation.